Daveoxys/surreal-estate-app/README.md

 ## About

-A property search application completed via Manchester Codes.
+A Single Page Application created to be able to search for different properties that have been populated using an API.
+Completed via Manchester Codes.

 ## Testing